 These days, however, Balter is content to promote junk science from industry-funded front groups like GMWatch, and he seems to have reversed his position on the importance of Bt crops in controlling pests.
 The Organic Consumers Association, the major trade group representing organics manufacturers, also uses Balter’s work to argue that U.S. beef producers are trying to poison the world with hormone-tainted hamburgers.

-Balter has apparently endorsed a ban on glyphosate use in Europe as well, despite the fact that nearly every expert says the herbicide is safe.
+Balter has embraced the conspiracy theory, perpetuated by Thacker and other activists, that the Environmental Protection Agency (EPA) and Monsanto colluded to cover up the dangers of exposure to the herbicide glyphosate. “[EPA Administrator Scott] Pruitt is awful and the EPA’s doors are now open to industry,” Balter wrote on Twitter. “…The documents from the Monsanto glyphosate lawsuit, eg, suggest plenty of collusion under the Obama administration.”
+While Balter is content to take the accusations of trial lawyers at face value, nearly every expert says the herbicide is safe.
 Along the same lines, scientists who defended glyphosate against activist attacks are “corporate stooges,” according to Balter.
-Strange as they are, these activities make more sense in light of recent developments in Balter’s career.
+Strange as they are, these outbursts make more sense in light of recent developments in Balter’s career.

 Balter’s Martyr Complex: Fired by Science Magazine